mandle420/DCS_Standalone_on_linux/README.md

 #### (updated for 2.9.12.5336)

-If you plan on using DCS with a VR headset you'll want to use proton and the easiest way i've found to get it working, is through Steam(not the steam version of the game but adding the game to Steam) however keep working with Wine and Lutris for now
+If you plan on using DCS with a VR headset you'll want to use proton and the easiest way i've found to get it working, is through Steam(not the Steam version of the game but adding the game to Steam) however keep working with Wine and Lutris for now

 before you move on, you should have an install via lutris that opens the DCS_Updater.exe